Chief Bender: Later life

 Late in his life, Bender's friend John Burns gave him a plot of land in Haddon Heights, New Jersey.
-Bender planted a garden on the land and worked with it almost every day, even though he lived in Philadelphia.
-He grew fruits and vegetables, especially corn, and either ate, sold or gave away what he grew.
+Bender planted a garden on the land and worked with it almost every day, even though he lived in Philadelphia, about 12 miles away.
+He grew fruits and vegetables, especially corn, and ate, sold, or gave away what he grew.
 After the 1950 season, Bender took his last position in the major leagues, replacing Mickey Cochrane as the pitching coach for the Athletics.
-Bender's coaching helped pitcher Bobby Shantz to the American League Most Valuable Player Award in 1952.
+Bender's coaching helped pitcher Bobby Shantz win the American League Most Valuable Player Award in 1952.
 Bender was struggling with health problems, including arthritis and a cancer he did not disclose, during his tenure with Philadelphia.

 In his last days, Bender remained close friends with Athletics coach Bing Miller, who used to bring Bender a container of ice cream almost every day.
 Bender was hospitalized in Philadelphia in mid-April 1954.
 He died there on May 22, 1954, of prostate cancer.
 He had also been suffering from cardiac problems.
 While he had been hospitalized, Bender sent Marie to Shibe Park for each home game so that she could report back to him on his team's pitching.

 Bender was buried in the Philadelphia suburb of Roslyn, Pennsylvania.